rla/feeds/README.md

 What is tested?

+ * Redux reducers.
+It is checked that the state is correctly transformed according to the dispatched actions.
+ * Redux actions including async actions.
+Api is mocked and actions are checked to create correct actions.
  * Shallow rendering of React components to catch potential crashes.
  * More cases can be easily added to the existing tests.